Adityapanther/Adityapanther/README.md

 - 🔭 I’m currently working on ...Lotus - Free Wordpress Theme for blogger
 - 🌱 I’m currently learning ... vuejs
-- 👯 I’m looking to collaborate on ...Chat-app
+- 👯 I’m looking to collaborate on ...Lotus-wordpress
 - 🤔 I’m looking for help with ... vue-js
 - 💬 Ask me about ... on   [twitter](https://twitter.com/Adityar01842652)
 - 📫 How to reach me: ...  raj68518@gmail.com